How to Legally Exit a Timeshare Contract

 Owning a timeshare is like owning a house in at least one respect.
 Even after you pay off the mortgage, the bills never stop coming.

 By bills, we mean property taxes, utilities and repairs.
-The difference is if the driveway to your house gets washed out, you are free to ignore it.
+The difference is that if the driveway to your house gets washed out, you are free to ignore it.

-If you fall behind in your mortgage payments or the other fees, the timeshare association can get lien and repossess the property.
+If you fall behind in your mortgage payments or the other fees, the timeshare association can get a lien and repossess the property.

 There are two types of timeshare foreclosures.
 In a judicial one, the timeshare association must file a lawsuit and get court permission to sell the timeshare to satisfy the lien.
 In a non-judicial foreclosure, the association doesn’t have to file a lawsuit.
 Instead, it follows procedures dictated by state law.

-Consequence of a Timeshare Lien
+Consequences of a Timeshare Lien

 If you are foreclosed upon, it’s not the end of the story.
 You will also have to pay any outstanding fees and other costs.
 They typically include: